-If you’re looking for easy ways to eat healthier, hemp seeds can make an excellent addition to a well-balanced diet.
-Hemp seeds are packed with essential nutrients your body needs.
+Hemp seeds are packed with essential nutrients your body needs and can make an excellent addition to a well-balanced diet.
 There’s a reason hemp seeds have been eaten for thousands of years.
 They contain almost every essential nutrient you need for your health to absolutely thrive.

-Hemp seeds aren’t just amazing for your health — they’re also easy to eat and cook with.
-Their nutty taste is mild and somewhat like a cross between pine nuts and sunflower seeds.
+Hemp seeds aren’t just amazing for your health—they’re also easy to eat and cook with.
+Their nutty taste is mild and falls somewhere between pine nuts and sunflower seeds.
 Before we explore how to eat hemp seeds and the ways you can make hemp seeds a part of your healthy diet, let’s take a look at just how beneficial they are for health and well-being.

 The Nutritional Profile of Hemp Seeds

 Hemp seeds are one of the healthiest foods nature has to offer.
-Some consider hemp to be the most nutritious food that exists.
+In fact, some consider hemp to be the most nutritious food that exists.
 What makes hemp such a nutrient-dense powerhouse?

 According to the USDA, a 30 gram serving of hemp seeds (approximately 3 tablespoons) contains the following nutritional profile: